-Pulmonary complications of sickle cell disease, Pulmonary Hypertension, Chronic dyspnea
+Pulmonary hypertension, pulmonary complications of sickle cell disease, pulmonary embolism, chronic dyspnea

 - Y Cozier, Berman JS, Palmer JR, Boggs DA, Wise LA, Rosenberg L. Reproductive and hormonal factors in relation to incidence of sarcoidosis in U.S. black women: The Black Women’s Health Study.
 Am J Epidemiol.